Gaming machines can be used in licensed premises if they:

 - are licensed to supply alcohol, for consumption on those premises

 - are not subject to any licence conditions limiting the supply of alcohol to people having meals on the premises

 Certain venues with a premises licence have automatic entitlement for 2 gaming machines on their premises.

-To obtain this entitlement the premises licence holder must send a notification of 2 or less gaming machines to Licensing Services along with £50.
+To obtain this entitlement the premises licence holder must send a notification application form to Licensing Services along with £50.
 (Cheques are payable to City of York Council).

 Once notification has been made, automatic entitlement has 'unlimited duration' or lasts until the premises licence is transferred, when a new notification would be required by the new premises licence holder.

 More than two gaming machines in licenced premises